-Below is an extract from the UR Community Liaison Group Meeting held in February at CDC.
+Below is an extract from the UR Community Liaison Group Meeting held earlier in the year.

-Therefore, until further progress is made an interim management company First Port will be managing the Open Spaces, not managed by URPC, this includes the football pitches, bowling green etc.
+First Port will be manage the Open Spaces that are not managed by URPC, this includes the football pitches, bowling green etc.

-As we know the first homes on the new development were occupied over 3 years ago.
+As we know the first homes on the new development were occupied nearly 4 years ago.

 If you are a Bovis owner you may have not paid anything as the Bovis sales representative would have used it as a negotiation tool.